1587/speaking-exam/00-part3.md

 My answer:

 ```
-My hometown is a village in Anhui Province of China.
-I lived there for 20 years until I went to the college.
+My hometown is BeiJing.
+I had lived there for 20 years.

-I live in Nanjing now, I like it ,
+I live in Nanjing now, Nanjing's public transportation is very convenient.
-because, it's public transportation is very convenient, it has a lot of bus stations and subway stations.
 It also have many museums.

 If I moved to another place, convenience/kənˈviːniəns/ of life is the most important.
-The place must near the subway station.
-that will save a lot of time and money on transportation/commuting.
+The place must near the subway station. that will save a lot of time and money on Commuting.
-It’s better to have some supermarkets and hospitals cinemas around the new place.
+It’s better to have some supermarkets and hospitals around the new place.
-that will improve the quality of my life.

-If I moved to another city, job chance is the most important.
-The city must provide many good job position.
-If there are many big companys in this city, i can change a good job, and get a high slary.
-and I don't have to worry about losing my current job.
-I can find another one easily.
 ```